 Science Special Issue

-John understood that the data is where all of the information we wanted to highlight was going to be found.
-Together, we parsed through and cleaned up millions of records to help identify the points we wanted to make.
+John recognized that the story lived in the data.
+Together, we sifted through and cleaned millions of records to uncover the insights we wanted to highlight.

 After we laid out all of the data, the patterns started to emerge.
 It was clear that Iran and China were, by far, downloading the most papers from around the world.
 We concluded that a symbol map would help make this information read very quickly, while also sharing what was happening in the rest of the world.